How Do We Treat Fibromyalgia?

 If you experience generalized body pain, muscle and joint pain that gets worse with exercise and is somewhat improved with rest, and you have very tender areas when you or someone else puts pressure on them, you may have a condition called fibromyalgia.

 This is a difficult condition to treat.
 Pain medication may be temporarily effective but has long term side effects and can be addictive.
-The effective treatment I have found involves electromagnetic manipulation, working with diet to decrease inflammation and neurologic medications that work on the pain receptor and pathways.
+The effective treatment I have found involves electromagnetic manipulation, working with diet to decrease inflammation, gentle yoga, cold therapy and neurologic medications that work on the pain receptor and pathways.

 FibromyalgiaTreatment Options